 Note that you’ll need to pay separately if you want your van rental to include bed linens.
 However, the price of your camper van does include unlimited daily miles.
 Roadsurfer just came to the US in 2022, so keep an eye on them—their offerings may expand in the coming years.

-@hollywoulddream Black camper from Lost Camper Vans campervan rentals, parked near mountains
+@hollywoulddream Black minivan camper from Lost Camper Vans with mountains in the background

 Photo by @hollywoulddream